qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

     }
   ) \
   .execute()
-Here you’re using Delta Lake’s merge operation to synchronize and update the factsales_gold table with new sales data (dffactSales_gold).
+Here you're using Delta Lake's merge operation to synchronize and update the factsales_gold table with new sales data (dffactSales_gold).
 The operation compares the order date, customer ID, and item ID between the existing data (silver table) and the new data (updates DataFrame), updating matching records and inserting new records as needed.

 You now have a curated, modeled gold layer that can be used for reporting and analysis.

 Create a semantic model
 In your workspace, you can now use the gold layer to create a report and analyze the data.
 You can access the semantic model directly in your workspace to create relationships and measures for reporting.

-Note that you can’t use the default semantic model that is automatically created when you create a lakehouse.
+Note that you can't use the default semantic model that is automatically created when you create a lakehouse.
 You must create a new semantic model that includes the gold tables you created in this exercise, from the Explorer.

 In your workspace, navigate to your Sales lakehouse.
 Select New semantic model from the ribbon of the Explorer view.